cyrildewit/eloquent-viewable/README.md

 When retrieving visits count from the database, the values will be stored in the cache for a while.
 You can configure this in the config file.

 **Note:** Unique visits are getting retrieved differently than the total visits.
-When calculating the total page views, we are using the aggregate functions of SQL.
-But the calculation of the unique page views is done by retrieving all the items and count them.
+When calculating the total visits, we are using the aggregate functions of SQL.
+But the calculation of the unique visits is done by retrieving all the items and count them.
 If you're a SQL expert and know how to solve this, please send a PR!
 Thanks!

 ```php
 // Retrieve the total (unique) visits